 Fair and Balanced?

-Ever notice how people who watch a lot of TV express concern about a wide range of unlikely catastrophes from child abductions to Asian bird flu.
-Yet they seem remarkably unconcerned about the fact that the office of the President just claimed the right to kill American citizens whenever and wherever it wants, without resort to trial or rule of law.
+Ever notice how people who watch a lot of television express concern about a wide range of unlikely catastrophes from child abductions to racial uprisings in the suburbs.
+Yet they seem remarkably unconcerned about the fact that the office of the President recently claimed the right to kill American citizens whenever and wherever it wanted to, without resort to trial or rule of law.
 Perhaps it’s because self-serving TV news shows tends to report one kind of story and downplay the other?
 Availability, you see.

-And while we’re on the subject of distorted views of the President, I voted for Obama.
+And while we’re on the subject of distorted views of the President, I voted for Obama in 2012.
 I lean left.
-But an objective, unbiased view of his record on civil liberties ought to leave me aghast.
-If Bush-Cheney had implemented the same open-the-flood-gates approach to spying, surveillance and information gathering, I would be howling.
-But with Obama, I’m only mildly dismayed.
+But an objective, unbiased view of his record on civil liberties should have gotten me worried.
+If Bush-Cheney had implemented the same open-the-flood-gates approach to spying, surveillance and information gathering, I would’ve been howling.
+But with Obama, I was only mildly concerned.
 Why?

 I know why.
-It’s because my slow, methodical, intellectual thinking has run flat up against my fast, intuitive, emotional thinking, and – damn it! – my emotional thinking is winning, even though I know it makes no sense.
+Because my slow, methodical, intellectual thinking has run flat up against my fast, intuitive, emotional thinking, and – damn it! – my emotional thinking is winning, even though it makes no sense.

-This is actually irresponsible and dangerous.
+This is actually scary.
 Even some FOX News watchers recognize this.
 It can’t be about my biases, and I can’t listen to one news source exclusive of all the others just because it plays to my fast, intuitive emotional thinking.
 Just because it’s easy, and because they keep telling me it’s “fair and balanced”.
 Nonsense.
 I have to think for myself.
 This is how Trump got elected.

-By contrast, my willingness to believe in the Oregon Vortex is practically harmless.
+By comparison, my willingness to believe in the Oregon Vortex is practically harmless.

 Or is it?